 Regarding the Affordable Care Act and your friends in the FBI: they already have full coverage, paid for by the taxpayers.
 All federal government employees receive socialized medicine plans.
 As do military personnel.
 Hell, I used to have it when I worked for the Luzerne County Roads & Bridges back in the ’70s.”

 That was it.
 Nothing really personal, nothing really political.
-(If one assumes that merely pointing out facts is NOT a “political act.”)
-Shortly afterwards, I received the following email from GeeAy:
+Shortly afterward, I received the following email from G.A:

-“Neal, I cannot stand to read EmGee’s idiotic, short-sighted, polarizing, comments anymore.
-I have to unfriend you [on Facebook].
-This is not personal, I always appreciated your point of view but EmGee’s tripe is more than I want to read from here on out.”
+“Neal, I cannot stand to read M.G.’s idiotic, short-sighted, polarizing, comments anymore.
+I have to unfriend you on Facebook.
+This is not personal, I always appreciated your point of view but M.G.’s tripe is more than I want to read from here on out.”

-That’s it: I was unfriended because of the “idiotic, short-sighted, polarizing”—all synonymous with “liberal” to today’s conservatives—opinions of another person.
+That’s it!
+I was apparently unfriended because of the opinions of another person.

-Three days ago I had an idea for an article for this blog about the growing gap between those who align themselves with the Republican Party and those with the Democratic Party.
-I jotted down this note: “Aisle became chasm became gulf now it’s the void.”
+I carry a pocket notebook and pen everywhere I go.
+A days ago I jotted down this note: “Aisle became chasm became gulf now it’s the void.”
 The phrase “reaching across the aisle” is a political one, referencing Congress, and has been with us for a long time.

-“This term is widely used in the political arena whereby members of both the US Senate and the US House of Representatives unite in a bi-partisan fashion in a mutually agree compromise on a piece of legislation or other related matters.”
+“This term [across the aisle] is widely used in the political arena whereby members of both the US Senate and the US House of Representatives unite in a bi-partisan fashion in a mutually agree compromise on a piece of legislation or other related matters.”
 (Collins Dictionary)

 That aisle was once a physical space a few feet of carpeted floor in the Capitol Building in Washington, DC, separating rows of seats where the Democratic Congressmen from the Rep*blican Congressmen sat in session.